 Are there products on Amazon related to a niche?
 Generally, I’m looking for a good number of products with a high number of customer ratings.
 For example, if we are looking at the niche “Lawn Mowers” I will search for lawn mower and look for these signs.

 Another thing to check here is the average price of a product.
 We really want to find products that are over $100, your commission is going to be 1 to 8%.
-I made this mistake in my first affiliate website, I recommended products costing 10 to 20 bucks and you need to sell a lot to make any serious money!!!
+Made this mistake in my first affiliate website, I recommended products costing 10 to 20 dollars and you need to sell a lot to make any serious money!!!

-Next, go into the product page and look at the section “Frequently bought together”, this tells us other similar products that could also promote if we chose to.
+Next, go into the product page and look at the section “Frequently bought together”, this tells us other related products that could also be promoted if we chose to.

 Google for more

 When we are comfortable promoting Amazon products, we will want to start looking at other affiliate programs out there.
 The main reason for this is diversity – we want to have several affiliate programs as we never know when one of them may just stop working.
 Amazon is known to drop the ban hammer from time to time and having multiple sources of income on your site gives you an extra layer of security.

 For example, it would be lawn mower affiliate programs.

 We are looking for a nice list of affiliate programs from companies and affiliate networks like WebGain’s, Awin, Sharea sale.
 You may also see blog posts like 10 best affiliate programs for [niche name].
 This is good and we can move on.

 Search in offervault.com and cbengine.com to see if there are any digital/software-type products out there in your niche.